Skip to content

 Business Funding

-Invoice Finance Explained: How UK Businesses Can Release Cash From Invoices
+Invoice Finance: Release Cash From Invoices (UK)

 Invoice finance lets you unlock cash from your outstanding invoices before your customers pay.
-Instead of waiting 30, 60, or 90 days for payment, you advance most of the invoice value immediately — and receive the remainder (minus the fee) when the customer pays.
+Instead of waiting 30, 60 or 90 days for payment, you advance most of the invoice value immediately and receive the remainder (minus the fee) when the customer pays.
+It is one of the most common forms of business finance in the UK, with over £20 billion advanced to UK businesses annually.
+Specialist invoice finance providers on Fundably’s 50+ lender panel include Triver, alongside broader multi-product lenders such as Funding Circle.
+You can compare invoice finance alongside term loans and revenue-based finance in a single application.

 How it works